 At the end of the initial session, a competent therapist will say:

 Going forward: Sessions are usually 45-60 minutes in length per week (may be more or less depending on the client).
-It’s not a quick and easy solution – positive change typically happens over time.
+Meaningful change usually develops gradually over time.

-Therapy style: Every therapist has his or her own method of therapy.
-As one example, I employ RE-CBT (Rational Emotive Cognitive Behavioral Therapy) which concentrates on the impact of our thoughts, feelings, and beliefs on our experiences.
+Therapy style: Every therapist has their own therapeutic approach.
+As one example, I employ RE-CBT (Rational Emotive Cognitive Behavioral Therapy) which focuses on how our beliefs, thoughts, and emotions influence our experiences and behaviours.

 Payment: How to pay for the cost, how to cancel, scheduling future sessions.